Upper Namoi Water in the Landscape Initiativ

 Since then, the Alliance has grown to 39 members representing primary producers, industry groups, irrigators, business chambers and the wider community.

-The first project to be hosted by the Alliance is the Upper Namoi Water Symposium on Monday March 17, 2025 at the Mercure Tamworth.
+The first project to be hosted by the Initiative is the Upper Namoi Water Symposium attended by more than 100 key stakeholders on Monday March 17, 2025 at the Mercure Tamworth.

-This is an important opportunity for water users across the Upper Namoi to explore the issues and concerns, to explore how different water interests could be affected, and to help design actions that will ensure ongoing water availability and sustainability.
+This event provided an important opportunity for water users and policy makers to discuss their issues and concerns, to explore how different water interests could be affected, and start the journey to co-design solutions that will ensure ongoing water availability and sustainability for the Upper Namoi.

 If you would like to learn more about WITLY and the purpose of the symposium, please find additional information below.